 Are your bananas browning before you have a chance to eat them?
-Since it's way too hot to even think about turning on the oven for a batch of banana bread, here's a delicious way to use up ripe bananas so they don't go to waste.
+If you're not feeling like turning on the oven for a batch of banana bread, here's a delicious way to use up ripe bananas so they don't go to waste.
 These frozen nibblers make a much healthier alternative to ice cream, and because they're bite-sized, you can nosh on a little something sweet whenever your sweet-tooth cravings strike.

-This decadent-tasting treat is just over 160 calories per serving and offers 4.1 grams of fiber and 3.7 grams of protein, so you can feel good reaching for an extra nibbler or two.
+This decadent-tasting treat is just over 100 calories per five-piece serving and offers 2.8 grams of fiber and 2.4 grams of protein, so you can feel good reaching for an extra nibbler or two.
 For an added bonus, they are a cinch to whip up, and since you can store them in the freezer, you'll have a go-to healthy dessert whenever your sweet cravings kick into high gear.

 5 medium ripe bananas